mhibio/Instargram_f4f_check/README.md

 Please input your password :
 ```

-You can input your id and password safety!
+You can input your id and password safety by getpass module!